Sainik School, Purulia

-Sainik School, Purulia is a Sainik School (military school) established by the Sainik Schools Society in 1962, at Purulia, near Manguria in Purulia district, West Bengal India.
+Sainik School, Purulia is a public Residential school established by the Sainik Schools Society in 1962, at Purulia, near Manguria in Purulia district, West Bengal India.
 The school prepares its students for the officers cadre in the Armed Forces and for other professions.

 Background

 Sainik School, Purulia is a residential school providing public school education, established on 29 January 1962.
 The school started to function at Bongabari, near Chharra in Purulia District.

 Campus

 The Sainik School campus is located away from hustle & bustle of the city life on an area of about 280 acre on Purulia-Ranchi road.
 Sainik School Purulia is well connected with the different parts of the country both by Rail & Road.
 The school is 5 km from Purulia Bus Stand and 8 km from Purulia Junction railway station.
 The school has a helipad of its own.

 Extracurricular activities

 Clubs for the students include English, Bengali, Hindi, Literary & Editorial club, Physics, Chemistry, Maths, Biology, Computers, Geography, Social Service, Library, Art, Craft, Dramatics & music, Astronomy, Photography, Nature Study, Yoga etc.